rmsrosa/random_notes/docs/src/generative/parzen_estimation_score_matching.md

 plot!(xx', y_pred', linewidth=2, label="predicted MLP")
 ```

-Let us see the animation.
+Just for the fun of it, let us see an animation of the optimization process.
 ```@setup simplescorematching
 ymin, ymax = extrema(target_score)
 epsilon = (ymax - ymin) / 10